 9.4.2 and 9.4.3 (constant Active Power output).

-For the purpose of assessing the 800 W threshold, the Registered Capacity of the Micro-generating Plant should not include the capacity of Electricity Storage devices where they are AC coupled with generation, as Electricity Storage devices are exempt from the European Network Code Requirement for Generators.
+For the purpose of assessing the 800 W threshold, the Registered Capacity of the Micro-generating Plant should not include the capacity of Electricity Storage devices commissioned before [01 September 2022] where they are AC coupled with generation.
 However, where the Electricity Storage devices are DC coupled with generation, the Registered Capacity of the Micro-generating Plant is dictated by the Inverter rating, and this will determine whether the 800 W exception applies.
 Where Electricity Storage devices are DC coupled with generation with a Registered Capacity of or greater than 800 W, then the Electricity Storage exceptions do not apply to the Inverter.

 Appendix 2 Connection Procedure Flow Chart